-Of the 26 million refugees in today's world only a fraction are LGBTQ, but they are often in grave danger, even in the countries where they seek refuge.
+Of the nearly 30 million refugees in today's world only a fraction are LGBTQ, but they are often in grave danger, even in the countries where they seek refuge.
 And they almost always lack traditional family support.

 Alone we cannot change the world.
 But the fact that we care can inspire change.
 One person at a time, we demonstrate our common humanity.

 It is not an easy process to find a safe refuge if you are a member of a persecuted sexual or gender minority.
 It can take many years and you will have to face many difficult barriers for the chance to express yourself without fear.
 Here is a crash course in what LGBT (and Q2SI, etc.) refugees have to go through in order to resettle in a safe country.

 STEP 1: Self-Awareness as LGBT

 STEP 2: Learning There are Better Options